 Our liquidity needs have been satisfied prior to completion of this offering through receipt of \$25,000 from the sale of the founder shares to our sponsor and up to \$300,000 in loans from our sponsor under an unsecured promissory note.
 As of August 17, 2020, we had borrowed \$60,266 under the unsecured promissory note.
-We estimate that the net proceeds from (i) the sale of the units in this offering, after deducting offering expenses of approximately \$750,000 and underwriting commissions of \$2,500,000, or \$2,875,000 if the over-allotment option is exercised in full) (excluding deferred underwriting commissions of \$4,375,000 (or up to \$5,031,250 if the underwriters' over-allotment option is exercised in full), and (ii) the sale of the private placement warrants for a purchase price of \$4,250,000, (or \$4,625,000 if the over-allotment option is exercised in full) will be \$126,000,000 (or \$144,750,000 if the underwriters' over-allotment option is exercised in full, including \$4,375,000 (or up to \$5,031,250 if the underwriters' over-allotment option is exercised in full, including \$4,375,000 (or up to \$5,031,250 if the underwriters' over-allotment option is exercised in full) in deferred underwriting commissions) will be deposited into a trust account.
+We estimate that the net proceeds from (i) the sale of the units in this offering, after deducting offering expenses of approximately \$1,000,000 and underwriting commissions of \$2,500,000, or \$2,875,000 if the over-allotment option is exercised in full) (excluding deferred underwriting commissions of \$4,375,000 (or up to \$5,031,250 if the underwriters' over-allotment option is exercised in full)), and (ii) the sale of the private placement warrants for a purchase price of \$5,500,000, (or \$6,062,500 if the over-allotment option is exercised in full) will be \$127,000,000 (or \$145,937,500 if the underwriters' over-allotment option is exercised in full) in deferred underwriting commissions) will be deposited into a trust account.
 The funds in the trust account will be invested only in specified U.S. government treasury bills or in specified money market funds.
-The remaining \$1,000,000 will not be held in the trust account.
-In the event that our offering expenses exceed our estimate of \$750,000 we may fund such excess with funds not to be held in the trust account.
-In such case, the amount of funds we intend to be held outside the trust account would decrease by a corresponding amount.
-Conversely, in the event that the offering expenses are less than our estimate of \$750,000, the amount of funds we intend to be held outside the trust account would increase by a corresponding amount.
+The remaining \$750,000 will not be held in the trust account.
+In the event that our offering expenses exceed our estimate of \$1,000,000 we may fund such excess with funds not to be held in the trust account.
+In such case, the amount of funds we intend to be held outside the trust account would increase by a corresponding amount.
+Conversely, in the event that the offering expenses are less than our estimate of \$1,000,000, the amount of funds we intend to be held outside the trust account would increase by a corresponding amount.